 Amy Stout, Office Manager

 Amy is a West Virginia native and graduated from Marshall University.
 She is currently in her final year of WVU’s Nonprofit Management Program and has completed WVSU EDC’s Lean Start Up 60x – Small Business Training.
-Amy is a juried Tamarack fine artist and is a member of Gallery Eleven in Charleston (West Virginia’s oldest artist cooperative).
+Amy is a juried Tamarack fine artist and is a member of Gallery Eleven in Charleston (West Virginia’s longest running artist cooperative).

 Ashley Pack, Esq., Board Vice President, Attorney, Dinsmore (Hurricane)